HomeGlossary › Clay

 The smell varies by clay type: red clay (high iron oxide) has a more metallic-mineral character; white kaolin is cleaner and more neutral; terracotta (fired) has a warm, dry, slightly smoky quality from the silicate transformations during kiln firing.
 All share a fundamental earthiness that is heavier and more mineral than humus or compost.

 In perfumery, clay belongs to the earth and mineral family.
-It evokes pottery studios, river banks, and the tactile experience of wet earth.
+It carries pottery studios, river banks, and the tactile experience of wet earth.
 The note sits between the organic richness of soil and the inorganic purity of stone.

 Did You Know?